blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

   }
 }
 ```
-Now if the `http` response object contains an error, it would be because the `require(...)` statement failed which helps provide context for the reason for the error.
+Now if the `http` response object contains an error, at the function level, it would be because the `require(...)` statement failed which helps provide context for the error handling.

 #### purchaseProduct()
 ```